TeamIRI/darkshield-api-demos/couchbase/README.md

 1. A collection to read from and collection that will receive the masked json results.
 2. An index must be created for each collection (e.g. CREATE PRIMARY INDEX ON bucket.scope.collection).
-3. Credentials for a user's account with access to the previously mentioned buckets .
+3. Credentials for a user's account with access to the previously mentioned buckets.

 The example will find and mask the following:

 1. Phone Numbers (PhoneMatcher): Found using a regular expression, masked with format-preserving AES256 encryption.